+This mixture does not contain any REACH registered substances that are assessed to be a PBT or a vPvB.
 3. HAZARDS IDENTIFICATION EC Classification : Not classified as dangerous under EC criteria.
 Health Hazards : Not expected to be a health hazard when used under normal conditions.
 Prolonged or repeated skin contact without proper cleaning can clog the pores of the skin resulting in disorders such as oil acne/folliculitis.
-Used oil may contain harmful impurities.
+High-pressure injection under the skin may cause serious damage including local necrosis.
+Used grease may contain harmful impurities.

-Signs and Symptoms : Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
+Signs and Symptoms : Local necrosis is evidenced by delayed onset of pain and tissue damage a few hours following injection.
+Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
 Ingestion may result in nausea, vomiting and/or diarrhoea.
-Safety Hazards : Not classified as flammable but will burn.
-Environmental Hazards : Not classified as dangerous for the environment.
-4. FIRST-AID MEASURES General Information : Not expected to be a health hazard when used under normal conditions.
+Safety Hazards Not classified as flammable but will burn.
+Environmental Hazards Not classified as dangerous for the environment.
+4. FIRST-AID MEASURES General Information Not expected to be a health hazard when used under normal conditions.

+Inhalation

-Inhalation : No treatment necessary under normal conditions of use.
-If symptoms persist, obtain medical advice.
-Skin Contact : Remove contaminated clothing.
+No treatment necessary under normal conditions of use.
+If

+symptoms persist, obtain medical advice.

+Skin Contact

+Remove contaminated clothing.
 Flush exposed area with water and follow by washing with soap if available.
-If persistent 1/8 irritation occurs, obtain medical attention.
-Eye Contact : Flush eye with copious quantities of water.
 If persistent irritation occurs, obtain medical attention.
+When using high pressure equipment, injection of product under the skin can occur.
+If high pressure injuries occur, the casualty should be sent immediately to a hospital.
+Do not wait for symptoms to develop.
+Obtain medical attention even in the absence of

+apparent wounds.

+Eye Contact

+Flush eye with copious quantities of water.
+If persistent

+irritation occurs, obtain medical attention.

+Ingestion

+In general no treatment is necessary unless large quantities

+are swallowed, however, get medical advice.

+Advice to Physician

+Treat symptomatically.
+High pressure injection injuries require prompt surgical intervention and possibly steroid therapy, to minimise tissue damage and loss of function.
+Because entry wounds are small and do not reflect the seriousness of the underlying damage, surgical exploration to determine the extent of involvement may be necessary.
+Local anaesthetics or hot soaks should be avoided because they can contribute to swelling, vasospasm and ischaemia.
+Prompt surgical decompression, debridement and evacuation of foreign material should be performed under general anaesthetics, and

+wide exploration is essential.

+5. FIRE-FIGHTING MEASURES

+Clear fire area of all non-emergency personnel.

+Specific Hazards

-Ingestion : In general no treatment is necessary unless large quantities are swallowed, however, get medical advice.
-Advice to Physician : Treat symptomatically.
-5. FIRE-FIGHTING MEASURES Clear fire area of all non-emergency personnel.
-Specific Hazards : Hazardous combustion products may include: A complex mixture of airborne solid and liquid particulates and gases (smoke).
+Hazardous combustion products may include: A complex mixture of airborne solid and liquid particulates and gases (smoke).
 Carbon monoxide may be evolved if incomplete combustion occurs.
 Unidentified organic and inorganic compounds.

 Suitable Extinguishing

 Media

-Unsuitable Extinguishing

-Media

-Protective Equipment for

-Firefighters

 Foam, water spray or fog.
 Dry chemical powder, carbon dioxide, sand or earth may be used for small fires only.

+Unsuitable Extinguishing

 Do not use water in a jet.

-Proper protective equipment including breathing apparatus must be worn when approaching a fire in a confined space.
+Media Protective Equipment for Firefighters Proper protective equipment including breathing apparatus must be worn when approaching a fire in a confined space.
 6. ACCIDENTAL RELEASE MEASURES Avoid contact with spilled or released material.
 For guidance on selection of personal protective equipment see Chapter 8 of this Material Safety Data Sheet.
 See Chapter 13 for information on disposal.
 Observe the relevant local and international regulations.
 Protective measures : Avoid contact with skin and eyes.
 Use appropriate containment to avoid environmental contamination.
 Prevent from spreading or entering drains, ditches or rivers by using sand, earth, or other appropriate barriers.